No. 2 Armoured Car Company RAF: Second World War

 Immediately following the Relief of Habbaniya, the battle-hardened Company was kept on, by a desperately over-stretched Middle East Command, for the campaign in Syria.

 Renaming

-On 3 October 1946, Number 2 Armoured Car Company RAF was incorporated into the RAF Regiment and was renumbered 2702 Armoured Car Squadron.
+On 3 October 1946, Number 2 Armoured Car Company RAF was incorporated into the RAF Regiment as 2702 Armoured Car Squadron.
 On 25 Feb 1947, after pressure by Squadron members and veterans, it was renumbered as Number 2 Armoured Car Squadron.
 Seven years later, the armoured cars were gone and the unit was named Number 2 (Field) Squadron RAF Regiment.
 On 1 January 1970, the Squadron title changed again, this time to Number 2 Squadron RAF Regiment.

 Composition

 The Number 2 Armoured Car Company RAF was equipped with Rolls-Royce Armoured Cars and Morris tenders.
 These were retained until 1944, although by then Rolls-Royce had long-since ceased production of the Great War-era vehicle, and the Rolls-Royce bodies were fitted onto Fordson chassis.

 The unit operated in Sections, each of a half dozen cars.
 The armament was a Vickers machine gun, mounted in the turret, and twin Brownings, for Anti-Aircraft protection.
 Fordson armoured cars also appear to have been armed with a Vickers machine gun, a Boys anti-tank rifle and a Lewis gun.